-Interest rates affect everything from how much your savings earn to how much you pay to borrow money.
-So it’s no surprise that changes in interest rates also change how you approach your financial goals.
+With short-term interest rates affecting everything from how much your savings earn to how much you pay to borrow money, it’s no surprise that rate hikes also change how you approach your financial goals.

-With higher interest rates on the horizon, consider reviewing your investment, budgeting and saving priorities.
+With more interest rate increases on the horizon, consider reviewing your investment, budgeting and saving priorities.

 Generally, when interest rates rise, you can expect bond and commodity prices to fall, potential losses in the stock market, and a higher interest rate on savings accounts, money market accounts and certificates of deposit (CDs).